 In line with our charitable objectives, the RAG committee is resolved to use the Group’s funds to help advance the care and accessibility of religious archives and to promote wider knowledge and understanding of them.
 To this end, we have established a small grants scheme which is open to RAG members.

-Our Small Grants Scheme is currently closed to applications for 2025.
-We will update this page when it re-opens to new applications, so please do check back.
+We will update this page when our Small Grants Scheme re-opens to new applications, so please do check back.
 We will also make an announcement on our mailing list.

 Applicants must be UK institutions which subscribe to RAG’s JISCMAIL Listserv mailing list (the current criterion for RAG membership).